Ghost of Drowned Keeper Frederick Jordan at Penfield Reef Light in Connecticut Still Helps in Rescuing Mariners

 Weeks later, Iten claimed he felt a constant unearthly chill in the Lighthouse and observed a hazy presence coming out of the dead keeper’s former room.
 One day, Iten found the keepers’ journal on the floor instead of on the shelf where it was placed, and it was opened to the day that Jordan had perished, describing his death.
 In the following months, Iten claimed to have witnessed a hazy figure coming out of the lantern room at various times and that the light would begin “behaving strangely” each time the ghost appeared.

-Years later, another keeper at Penfield Reef Light reported seeing the figure of an old man dressed all in white floating down the stairs of the tower and then disappearing after leaving the tower door.
+Years later, another keeper at Penfield Reef Light reported seeing the figure of an old man dressed all in white floating down the tower’s stairs and then disappearing after leaving the tower door.
 On stormy and foggy nights, other keepers have witnessed a ghost or shadowy figure in the lantern room, swaying and sometimes moaning as if in pain.

-One owner of a power yacht reported that in rough weather, his boat was guided to safety by a mysterious figure in a rowboat, which disappeared once they were safe in calmer waters.
+One power yacht owner reported that in rough weather, a mysterious figure in a rowboat guided his boat to safety, then disappeared once they were safe in calmer waters.

 Decades after Jordan’s death, other keepers at the Penfield Reef Lighthouse reported the light acting strangely at times, especially just before a storm.
 To this day, mariners along the Connecticut coast claim that, in stormy weather, a human figure is seen on the lantern room gallery or floating above the reef itself.
 Many still believe the ghost of Keeper Jordan is still guarding the safety of mariners who come too close to the dangerous reef.